 Victor D. Brenner designed the Lincoln Cent and his initials appeared on the reverse for a limited time during the first year of issue.
 The San Francisco issue for the first year, with his initials, is one of the most recognized of all U.S. coins – the 1909-S V.D.B.

 Lincoln Cents were issued with a Wheat Ears reverse from 1909 to 1958.
 From 1959 to the present they have been made with a Memorial reverse.

 In 2009, the 200th anniversary of Lincoln’s birth, the Mint is planning to introduce a new reverse!
 Always popular; this series is red hot as there is speculation that the new Lincoln Cent reverse will stimulate additional interest in this series and higher prices for the better dates is on the way!

-CAC.
-Well detailed with pleasing medium brown surfaces.
+Well detailed with glossy light brown surfaces.

 Well struck with no significant marks and a fair amount of faded red.

 CAC.
 Lovely lustrous surfaces with iridescent red blending with an olive-green tint.
 A great looking example of this popular 'key' date.